datapunkz/cicd-workshop/README.md

           monitor-on-build: false
 ```

 - Add the job to workflow.
-Don't forget to give it the context!:
+Don't forget to give it the context - this time we used `CICD_WORKSHOP_SNYK`:

 ```yaml
 workflows: